sigp/lighthouse/book/src/faq.md

 - the internet is working well
 - you have sufficient peers

 You can see more information on the [Ethstaker KB](https://ethstaker.gitbook.io/ethstaker-knowledge-base/help/missed-attestations).
-Once the above points are good, missing attestation should be a rare occurance.
+Once the above points are good, missing attestation should be a rare occurrence.

 ### Sometimes I miss the attestation head vote, resulting in penalty.
 Is this normal?